Install and set up IntelliJ IDEA

 Select the user interface theme

 Next, you will be prompted to select the UI theme.
-You can choose between the default theme and the Darcula scheme:
+You can choose between the Default and the Darcula themes:

 Disable the unnecessary plugins

 IntelliJ IDEA is shipped with a variety of plugins that provide integration with different version control systems and application servers, add support for various frameworks and development technologies, etc.

 On the next step you can disable the plugins you do not need to increase IntelliJ IDEA performance.
 If necessary, you can re-enable them later in the Settings dialog ( Ctrl+Alt+S under Plugins).